 - 1. Clean all battery connections and engine grounds. - 2.
 Disconnect the mercury tilt switch and retest.
-If the ignition works properly, replace or discard the mercury tilt switch. - 3.
-Connect a spark gap tester to the spark plug wires and check for spark on all cylinders.
-If some cylinders spark and not others, the problem is likely in the distributor cap, rotor button or spark plug wires. - 4.
+If the ignition works properly, replace the mercury switch. - Connect a spark gap tester to the spark plug wires and check for fire on all cylinders.
+If some cylinders fire and not others, the problem is likely in the distributor cap, rotor button or spark plug wires.
+Notice: If the unit only fires when you let off of the key switch, the trigger is usually the problem. - 4.
+If the trigger is one manufactured by CDI Electronics, verify the disk used in the trigger is the steel disk not the copper one. - 5.
+Check voltage present on the White wire (White/Red wire in Switch) at cranking.
+It MUST be at least 91⁄2 volts.
+If not, the problem is in the harness, key switch, starter or battery. - 6.
+Check voltage present on the Brown Trigger wire at cranking.
+It MUST be at least 9 volts.
+If not, the problem's likely in the pack. - 7.
+Check DVA voltage on the Green wire going to the coil.
+It should be approximately 200 volts at cranking. - 8.
+With the spark gap tester to the high tension lead coming from the ignition coil, disconnect the Brown, White and Black trigger wires.
+Connect a jumper wire from the slot for the Brown wire to the slot for the White wire.
+Connect another jumper to the slot for the Black wire and (with the key switch turned on) strike the jumper against engine ground.
+The unit should fire each time.
+If it does, the CD module is usually good.
+See diagram on the next page. - 9.
 Perform a voltage drop test after the engine is repaired to see if there is a problem with the voltage going to the CD module.
-At cranking and while the engine is running, use a DC voltmeter and put the Black meter lead on the battery POS (+) post and the Red meter lead on the positive battery cable at the starter solenoid.
-Keep the Black lead on the battery post and shift the Red meter lead to the positive post of the rectifier, then to the Red and White terminals on the switch box.
+At cranking and while the engine is running, use a DC voltmeter and put the black meter lead on the battery POS (+) post and the red meter lead on the positive battery cable at the starter solenoid.
+Keep the black lead on the battery post and shift the red meter lead to the positive post of the rectifier, then to the red and white terminals on the switch box.
 If you find a reading above 0.6V, there is a problem at the point where the voltage jumped up.
-For instance, if the meter reads 0.4V until you get to the White terminal and then jumps to 2.3V on the White terminal this indicates a problem in the key switch, or harness.
-Repeat the test for the negative battery post by putting the Black meter lead on the battery NEG (-) post and the Red meter lead on the negative battery cable terminal, then shifting to the engine block, rectifier base and case ground of the CD module.
+For example, if the meter reads 0.4V until you get to the white terminal and then jumps to 2.3V on the white terminal -this indicates a problem in the key switch, or harness.
+Repeat the test for the negative battery post by putting the black meter lead on the battery NEG (-) post and the red meter lead on the negative battery cable terminal, then shifting to the engine block, rectifier base and case ground of the CD module.